 The good news is that Wavamuno and Sudhir have very expensive and posh houses there.
 Moving through Munyonyo gives you the vibe it is not even in Uganda but verdict, it’s beautiful.

 Buziga might be less known because it is often mistaken to be a part of Ggaba.
 It has been around for a long time probably making its way to the status of Muyenga.

-Kisugu is a rarely spoken about neighborhood in between Kibuli, Namuwongo and Muyenga.
-It is believed to have housed wealthy people even way before Muyenga had become the center of attention.
+Kisugu is rarely spoken about the neighborhood in between Kibuli, Namuwongo and Muyenga.
+It is believed to have housed wealthy people even way before Muyenga had become the centre of attention.

 The biggest and coolest crib there belongs to the late construction mogul, Zzimwe.
 Even the first Taekwondo institute was located there, now transformed into Stafford University.

 Bugolobi is pretty old as well, mostly because it had the then prestigious and very popular Bugolobi residential flats.

 There are many rich people who live there based on the houses and mansions there and they have the once cool club, Gabiro just next door.